-PM 535 Leading and Developing a Church to Maturity.
-Churches, like people, go through a maturation process; this process can lead to mature, yet still growing, ministry or life-strangling traditions.
-This course focuses on how clergy and laity can lead congregations in vibrant, innovative ministry by understanding and
+PM 535 Leading and Developing a Church to Maturity.Churches, like people, go through a maturation process; this process can lead to mature, yet still growing, ministry or life-strangling traditions.
+This course focuses on how clergy and laity can lead congregations in vibrant, innovative ministry by understanding and nurturing the maturation process.
+Applying biblical principles and using the case study method, students will learn to evaluate life cycles of churches and to develop strategies to bring about mature congregations.
 MDiv core: MIN6

 PM 546 Pastoral Theology, Ministry and Ethics from an Anglican Perspective.
-How does Anglicanism; sunderstanding of the Church affect its pastoral theology and practice?
+How does Anglicanism understanding of the Church affect its pastoral theology and practice?
 How does its doctrine of orders of ministry shape its pastoral care?
 What theological and practical resources do Anglicans bring to bear on the realities of ministry?
 And what does the Anglican theological and pastoral tradition have to offer in the face of contemporary ethical issues as they present themselves in pastoral situations?
 This course brings together insights from practical theology drawn from Anglican writers and practitioners as they reflect upon the resources of their own and other traditions.